alarmfox/wellness-nutrition/README.md

 Styling is done using Material UI.

 ### Cleanup
-The project also contains a go module called `cleanup` which contains programs to cleanup database obsolete data periodically
+The project also contains a go module called `cleanup` which contains programs to cleanup database obsolete data periodically.

 ### Events
 Events are sent using a [Soketi](https://docs.soketi.app/) instance with the Pusher SDK.